benmvp/slides/2018/nejs/webdev.md

 NOTES:
 - But first, would like everyone to stand up!
-- Squats counting down from 10 to 1
+- Squats counting from 0
 - Now turn to your neighbors, fist bump & say hi

 /////
 <!-- .slide: data-background="#000 url(../../img/family-naima-wedding.png) no-repeat center" data-background-size="contain" -->

 NOTES:
+- Christian, Husband, Father
 - I'm a Principal Frontend Engineer at Eventbrite
 - Work on our Frontend Platform team
+  * Doing FE infra + design system work
 - But I don't wanna talk about me now
   * Wanna talk about me 20 years ago